dfinity/candid/spec/Type-selector.md

 Paths `left.tree`, `branch.record.left` and `tree.variant.branch.record.left` all match the left branch of a tree.
 Path `left` will match the "left" field in both `tree` and `pair`.
 We greedily match the path with a shorter pattern.
 For example, if you have both path `left` and `left.tree`, we will always match `left`, and `left.tree` will never be matched (we will issue a warning, if a path is never matched).
 If you want to match `left.tree`, you can replace the `left` path with `pair.record.left`.

-`<scopes>` is a special form of path, where each name has a prefix of `method:`, `arg:`, or `ret:`.
-It indicates that the path can only be matched when it’s inside a scope of a method or argument position.
+`<scopes>` is a special form of path, where each name has a prefix of `func:`, `arg:`, or `ret:`.
+It indicates that the path can only be matched when it’s inside a scope of a function or argument position.
 A scoped path match always takes precedence over non-scoped path.
-For example, `method:f.left` matches the `left` field in `pair`, but not the `left` field in `tree`, and the global `left` path will not be matched when processing method `f`; `method:f.arg:1.left` matches the `left` field in the second input argument of `f`; `ret:0.left` matches the first return type of all methods.
+For example, `func:f.left` matches the `left` field in `pair`, but not the `left` field in `tree`, and the global `left` path will not be matched when processing function `f`; `func:f.arg:1.left` matches the `left` field in the second input argument of `f`; `ret:0.left` matches the first return type of all functions.

 Open question: The path doesn’t distinguish between label and type name.
 We cannot match just label `left`, but not type name `left`.
 We could add a prefix like `label:left`, but it means more things to type for the end user.
 We could work around this problem by providing a longer path if needed.